Winter 2021 Virtual Schedule:

 Learn to research your Metis or First Nations Ancestry to obtain funding and scholarships, and to learn about your family and culture.
 Meet with a researcher to explore your genealogy, regardless of your cultural heritage.
-Robin Kirk will be in the centre from 10:00 a.m. to 2:00 p.m. every Wednesday while classes are in session during the Fall and Winter semesters.

-Every Thursday | 1:00 p.m. – 4:00 p.m. | Yellow Room (Z203)
+January 27, February 23, March 23 | 1:00 p.m. – 4:00 p.m. | LINK

 The history of the Metis people can be complicated.
 Our Metis historian and library can teach the basics and even go into further details about this part of Canadian history.

-January 15, February 12, March 25 l 3:00 p.m. – 5:00 p.m. | Yellow Room (Z203)
+January 13, February 24, March 17 | 3:00 p.m. – 4:00 p.m. | LINK

-International Student Eat & Greet
+International Student Meet & Greet

 Everyone is welcome to come and visit!
 This program gives International students, and the broader Mount Royal community, an opportunity to meet new people and build connections.